EvolveBeyond/EVOX/README.md

-# Evox - Modern Python Microservices Framework (v0.0.5-alpha)
+# EVOX: The Smart companion for Python 3.13+ Services

-Evox is a modern microservices framework for Python that makes building scalable backend services simple and intelligent.
+EVOX is a next-generation, intent-aware service framework that makes building resilient, scalable backend services simple and intelligent.
+Built for Python 3.13+ with a focus on multi-layered resilience and automatic adaptation.

 ## 🚀 Quick Start